BuzzFeed: Divestitures

+Vivek Ramaswamy investment

+In May 2024, activist investor Vivek Ramaswamy acquired a 7.7% stake in BuzzFeed, making him the fourth-largest shareholder, which he later increased to 8.37%.
+Ramaswamy said that he thought the company was undervalued, and that he wanted to shift the company's political leanings such as by hiring right-wing media personalities.
+Elizabeth Lopatto, writing in The Verge, called his effort futile, as voting power in Buzzfeed is primarily in Class B shares, which have 50 times the voting power of the common Class A shares Ramaswamy had purchased.
+90% of Class B shares are held by founder Peretti and close associates, meaning that Ramaswamy has little voting power despite his large shareholding.

 Content

 BuzzFeed produces daily content, in which the work of staff reporters, contributors, syndicated cartoon artists, and its community are featured.
 Popular formats on the website include lists, videos, and quizzes.
 The style of such content inspired the parody website ClickHole.
 While BuzzFeed initially was focused exclusively on such viral content, according to The New York Times, "it added more traditional content, building a track record for delivering breaking news and deeply reported articles" in the years up to 2014.
 In that year, BuzzFeed deleted over 4000 early posts, "apparently because, as time passed, they looked stupider and stupider", as observed by The New Yorker.

 BuzzFeed consistently ranked at the top of NewsWhip's "Facebook Publisher Rankings" from December 2013 to April 2014, until The Huffington Post entered the position.

 News

 BuzzFeed's news division began in December 2011 with the appointment of Ben Smith as editor-in-chief.
 In 2013, Pulitzer Prize winner Mark Schoofs of ProPublica was hired as head of investigative reporting.
 By 2016, BuzzFeed had 20 investigative journalists.
+Chief executive Jonah Peretti announced the BuzzFeed News division would close on April 20, 2023.